WangZX2001/EG1311-Catapult-Launcher/README.md

 ## 🙏 Acknowledgments

 - Course instructors and teaching assistants
-- NUS Engineering Design and Innovation Centre
+- NUS College of Design and Engineering
 - Team members for collaborative effort

 ---